brickcamp/website/pages/20.techs/01.status/default.md

 ---
-title: Techs Status Board
+title: Status Board
+subtitle: Overview of Techs
 ---
 https://getbootstrap.com/docs/4.2/components/progress/

 no title
 no date
+invalid date

 no image
+notfound image
 no cad
+notfound image

 no source url
+offline url
 no source name
 no source title
-no source date / invalid
+no source date
-source offline (404, ...)
+invalid date

 no parts
 missing part images